 12.3 HALLOWEEN DISCO REFLECTION

-The Halloween Disco raised £350.
+The Halloween Disco raised around £350.
 Games for older pupils would be more constructive than pupils hanging about the toilets or running circuits in and outside the hall.
 Prizes would be offered as an incentive to participate.
-The 2.50 entrance fee which included the cost of a bag of crisps resulted in many opened but uneaten bags of crisps were left over.
+The £2.50 entrance fee which included the cost of a bag of crisps resulted in many opened but uneaten bags of crisps were left over.
 Tattoos were popular.
 There were just enough glow sticks – about 3-4 per child.
 There was uncertainty at the end of the disco about pupil collection arrangements.
-107 pupils from ElC to P3, 71 of P4-P7.
+107 pupils from ELC to P3, 71 of P4-P7 attended.
 The second disco was slightly too long – each could be shortened by 15 minutes.
+Shaun advised that nursery staff could help next year with games for the first disco.

 Other FOGS fundraising ideas – book sale, bingo, quiz, Cube/game show – to be discussed at the next meeting.
 Facebook page – awareness raising of what the Parent Council do, what their funds are spent on.